-In case the land that the Group has acquired is needed for public purposes (e.g. for road construction), the state or the municipality may acquire the land in question from the Group for compensation that may not be lower than the market value of the land.
-However, such compensation may not be sufficient to cover all damage caused to the Group.
+In case the land that the Group has acquired is needed for public purposes (e.g. for road construction), the state or the municipality may acquire the land in question from the Group for compensation that may not be lower the usual value of the land.
+Such land usually has no market value and is not infrequently transferred to the state or municipality for free.
+If formal expropriation proceedings are followed, the compensation may not be sufficient to cover all damage caused to the Group.
+As such, expropriations of land are not frequent.
 Expropriation of any of the Group's properties could have a material adverse effect on the Group's business, results of operations or financial condition.